 The dynamics of “Land & Expand”

 The SaaS model lends itself to gradual adoption by customers.
-It could be inherit in the business model (e.g. freemium), or just by nature of subscription model itself: Most customers start off as short term pilots by one team in an organization.
+It could be inherent in the business model (e.g. freemium), or just by nature of the subscription model itself: Most customers start off as short term pilots by one team in an organization.
 Success results in renewed subscriptions and further adoption within the organization.

 This means that SaaS companies have users/clients who actively evaluate the service (paid or free evaluation), and at the end reaches a decision to continue or not as a customer.